 Bee Heroic is hosting a special 2-part mini series focusing on large scale solutions to catastrophic climate and fire events.
 This special zoom event will cover a range of advanced weather and soil technologies that counteract the impacts of geoengineering, agrochemical, fire deposition and other impactful issues.

 If you are interested in joining please contact Bee Heroic, with subject heading "Sky to Soil Invitation Request".

-Our mission at Bee Heroic is to provide an information-to-action platform for initiating practices that will save the bees, and all pollinators, from near-term extinction.
+Our mission at Bee Heroic is to provide an information-to-action platform for initiating practices that will save and protect Earth's bees, and all of it's extraordinary pollinators, from near-term extinction.